DanGer Shock RCT

 Routine Impella CP Use Reduces 180-Day All-Cause Mortality in AMICS Due to STEMI1

-The DanGer Shock RCT confirms Impella CP® improves survival by 12.7%, compared to the control arm treated without Impella heart pumps, in heart attack with shock.1 This independent investigator-initiated study represents a landmark as:
+The DanGer Shock RCT confirms Impella CP® improves survival by 12.7%, compared to the control arm treated without Impella heart pumps, in heart attack with shock at 180 days.1 This independent investigator-initiated study represents a landmark as:

 - The first RCT in AMICS trial history to achieve its primary endpoint.1